-My girlfriend walks away from the edge and stumbles towards me.
+My girlfriend stumbles away from the edge, towards me.

 I wrap my arms around her shoulders and embrace her.

-“You have to be strong,” I tell her.
+“You have to be strong,” I say.
 “Let’s go sit down somewhere.”

 We end up approaching the end of this place, and also of all things.
 Standing so close to the edge of the world, whenever a wave explodes against the wall, particles of its foam splash our faces.
 It’s also drizzling.
 The waters below are different layers of foam sliding over each other and exchanging bubbles.
 It looks like carbonated cum.

 “I’m tired, Asier,” Alazne says in a high-pitched, weak voice.
 “Let’s sit.”